 - Income – including any from additional property rentals etc

-Who is entitled to our property?
+Who is entitled to the property in a divorce?

 - Sell and share – both parties move out of the matrimonial home and split the sale proceeds between them in an agreed way